KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 1a:

-* Venti Q absorbing Pyro ( you can actually see a new one being created after the absorbption that is still non absorbed) [YouTube](https://youtu.be/ilBeQAzMvdA)
+* Venti Q absorbing Pyro ( you can actually see a new one being created after the absorption that is still non absorbed) [YouTube](https://youtu.be/ilBeQAzMvdA)

 1b: